Highways & Transport

 The Parish Council is keen to hear your views on Roads and Transport issues, and in particular areas where you consider maintenance is required.
-Such information will enable us to put forward stronger arguments for work to BCC and our County Councillors.
+Such information will enable us to put forward stronger arguments for work to BC and our Unitary Councillors.
 Please e-mail, or telephone the Parish Clerk, or send a message via the form on our Contact page.

 Chesham Bois is blessed with no fewer than five primary schools.
 Consequently, large numbers of children are walking to school and crossing roads during the week.
 Speeding drivers endanger the lives of children, so we are investigating several options, including more speed signs, the Community Speed Check scheme and Police involvement.